 - a.
 Being under the influence of an alcoholic beverage, drinking an alcoholic beverage or in possession of an alcoholic beverage on school premises (including buildings or grounds) or on a bus going to or from a school function or a school-sponsored function.
 Alcoholic beverages shall mean and include alcohol, spirits, liquor, wine, beer, and cider having alcoholic content. - b.
-The use, possession, sale or gift of any drug, controlled substance, or look-alike drug, including, but not limited to, marijuana, synthetic cannabinoid products, or any instruments for the use of such drugs, controlled substance, marijuana or synthetic cannabinoid products such as a pipe, syringe or other paraphernalia, while on school premises (including buildings or grounds) or on a bus going to or from a school function or school sponsored function.
-Excepted is any drug taken in accordance with a current prescription signed by a physician whom is to be taken by the particular student at the time in question.
+Being under the influence of, possession, sale or gift of any drug, controlled substance, or look-alike drug.
+Including, but not limited to, marijuana, synthetic cannabinoid products, or any instruments for the use of such drugs controlled substance, marijuana or synthetic cannabinoid products such as a pipe, syringe or other paraphernalia, while on school premises (including buildings or grounds) or on a bus going to or from a school function or school sponsored function.
+Excepted is any drug taken in accordance with a current prescription signed by a physician whom is to be taken by the particular student at the time in question. - c.
+Stealing, lying, cheating, plagiarism or other acts of dishonesty.

-- c.
-Stealing, lying, cheating, plagiarism or other acts of dishonesty. - d.
+- d.
 Verbal intimidation. - e.
 Physical intimidation. - f.
 Hazing. - g.
 Bullying. - h.
 Gang related activities. - i.
-Unwanted contact that may or may not include sexual harassment. - j.
-Fighting or causing physical harm to another. - k.
-Disrespect toward a faculty member. - I. Possession or use of a dangerous instrument as defined on page 2. - m.
-Failure to comply with the directions of a teacher, administrator or other school employee. - n.
-Engaging in acts of sexual harassment as defined in the district's sexual harassment policy. - o.
-Using in either words, clothing, or signs, profane, lewd, vulgar, abusive language or words which may incite or offend another person. - p.
-Selling, using or possessing obscene material. - q.
-Lateness for, missing or leaving school/class without permission or excuse given by a faculty member. - r.
-Any willful act which disrupts the normal operation of the school community. - s.
-Possession of tobacco products and smoking a cigarette, cigar or pipe, or using chewing or smokeless tobacco within the posted drug free school zones. - t.
-Interfering with the teacher's authority over the classroom. - u.
-Acting as a violent pupil. - v.
-Vandalizing school property or the property of a student or staff member. - w.
-Violating the district's dress code. - x.
-Obstructing vehicular or pedestrian traffic. - y.
-Misuse of Internet/Network systems per "Acceptable Use Regulations". - z.
-Unauthorized use of personal as well as school images including the posting thereof. - aa.
-Unauthorized use of electronic devices. - bb.
-Conduct detrimental to school order. - cc. "serious violent incident means an incident of violent criminal conduct that is, or appears to be, life threatening and warrants the evacuation of students and/or staff because of an imminent threat to their safety or health, including, but not limited to: riot, hostage-taking kidnapping and/or use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instrument capable of causing death or serious injury." - dd.
+Unwanted physical contact - j.
+Unwanted physical contact including sexual harassment - k.
+Fighting or causing physical harm to another. - I. Disrespect toward a faculty member. - m.
+Possession or use of a dangerous instrument as defined on page 2. - n.
+Failure to comply with the directions of a teacher, administrator or other school employee. - o.
+Engaging in acts of sexual harassment as defined in the district's sexual harassment policy. - p.
+Using in either words, clothing, or signs, profane, lewd, vulgar, abusive language or words which may incite or offend another person. - q.
+Selling, using or possessing obscene material. - r.
+Lateness for, missing or leaving school/class without permission or excuse given by a faculty member. - s.
+Any willful act which disrupts the normal operation of the school community. - t.
+Possession of tobacco products, simulated tobacco products and smoking a cigarette, electronic, juul, vapor cigarette, cigar or pipe, or using chewing or smokeless tobacco within the posted drug free school zones. - u.
+Interfering with the teacher's authority over the classroom. - v.
+Acting as a violent pupil. - w.
+Vandalizing school property or the property of a student or staff member. - x.
+Violating the district's dress code. - y.
+Obstructing vehicular or pedestrian traffic. - z.
+Misuse of Social Media - aa.
+Misuse of Internet/Network systems per "Acceptable Use Regulations". - bb.
+Unauthorized use of personal as well as school images including the posting thereof. - cc.
+Unauthorized use of electronic devices. - dd.
+Conduct detrimental to school order. - ee.
+"Serious violent incident means an incident of violent criminal conduct that is, or appears to be, life threatening and warrants the evacuation of students and/or staff because of an imminent threat to their safety or health, including, but not limited to: riot, hostage-taking kidnapping and/or use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instrument capable of causing death or serious injury." - ff.
 Trespassing on school property including all buildings, grounds, vehicles and all school property.

 Trespassing shall apply to any time the campuses are not available for normal student use.
-The district reserves the right to consider individual cases and times as needed. - ee.
+The district reserves the right to consider individual cases and times as needed. - gg.
 Truancy or tardiness to school